open/close all folders

 - Real Men Wear Pink: He is usually seen with a pink hoodie and shoes on.
 At the circus, he wears a pink and purple clown costume and has pink makeup on.

 - The Bad Guy Wins: Sure he was caught, but his main objective was revenge and he got it, big time.
+However, at least he made the world a better place in the process, given who his targets were.

 - Spanner in the Works: To the group who assassinated the President.
 They actually knew about him, and tried to silence him for years, he was just too smart for them.